mprestonsparks/DocGen/mcp-servers/README.md

 # DocGen MCP Servers

-This directory contains Model Control Protocol (MCP) servers for enhancing Claude Code functionality with the DocGen project.
+This directory contains Model Context Protocol (MCP) servers for enhancing AI functionality with the DocGen project.

 ## What is MCP?